Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab5.md

 sequence based on the list of 8, 18, and 24.

-One of the issues when using breakpoints is the problem of "where", as in, where should you place an breakpoint within a program.
-The reason why this is an problem is that if the error occurs before the breakpoint, the breakpoint is never activated.
+One of the issues when using breakpoints is the problem of "where", as in, where should you place a breakpoint within a program.
+The reason this is a problem is that if the error occurs before the breakpoint, the breakpoint never activates.
 With the example above, if the reader places it on the print statement, they might miss the source of the error as it will only show the end results without the context that precedes it.
 One of the solutions to this problem is to combine breakpoints with the next technique, unit testing, which will narrow